sjg3609/unit-testing-jest/README.md

 We will use [Jest](https://jestjs.io/) as our framework for this project.
 You can spin up your own [Create React App](https://create-react-app.dev/) which has Jest included.
 [Vite](https://vitejs.dev/) is also popular but you will need to manually add Jest.

+Jest testing was created to address the need for a comprehensive and efficient testing framework for JavaScript applications, particularly those using React.
+Facebook, being the company behind React, recognized the importance of reliable testing tools to ensure the quality and stability of their applications.

 Also, we will utilize the [Jest Snippets](https://marketplace.visualstudio.com/items?itemName=andys8.jest-snippets) extension by andys8 in the Visual Studion Marketplace.

 ## Unit Testing Example (Live Solve)